-Priority queue implementation provides code to implement priority queue using an ordered array.
-A priority queue is a queue in which we insert an element at the back (enqueue) and remove an element from the front (dequeue).
+A priority queue is a queue in which you insert an element at the back (enqueue) and remove an element from the front (dequeue).
 In addition, every element has a priority associated with it.
 The element with the highest priority shall be dequeued first.
+This priority queue implementation provides code to implement a priority queue using an ordered array.
+The time complexity of enqueue is O(n), and that of dequeue is O(1).

 Table of Content